-The advantage of this material for sintered metal filter is that it has high resistance to corrosion, gives better heat resistance and hence guaranteeing best results.
+The advantage of this material for the sintered metal filter is that it has high resistance to corrosion, gives better heat resistance, and hence guaranteeing the best results.

-Titanium refers to a lustrous transition metal which comes in silver, low density as well as high strength thus advantageous for sintered metal filter.
+Titanium refers to a lustrous transition metal that comes in silver, low density as well as high strength thus advantageous for the sintered metal filter.

-Nickel refers to a somewhat versatile element which alloys with most of the metals available.
+Nickel refers to a somewhat versatile element that alloys with most of the metals available.

-Nickel alloys are therefore alloys which have nickel as a principal element.
+Nickel alloys are therefore alloys that have nickel as a principal element.